kanwren/augustus/README.md

 #### `contra` and `co`

-These are used take a base schema and transform its domain type or the representation type, respectively.
+These are used take a base schema and transform its domain type or representation type, respectively.

 `contra` takes a base schema, as well as ways to transform between the new and